-Success in this role requires the ability to build and nurture a culture of excellence, teamwork, compliance and professional work practices as a member and leaders of a small dynamic team focussed on measurable outcomes; conceptualisation, development and implementation of student-centric programs and initiatives, underpinned by sound data and measurable results.
+Success in this role requires the ability to build and nurture a culture of excellence, teamwork, compliance and professional work practices as a member and leaders of a small dynamic team focussed on proven outcomes and success; collaborative partnerships; and service-centric programs and initiatives.

-This is a continuing full time position based at the Nathan (i.e. Student Success Coordinator – North) or Gold Coast (i.e. Student Success Coordinator – South) campus.
-Griffith is a multi-campus university and therefore it is understood that this position will work across all campuses as required.
+These are continuing, full time positions based at the Nathan (i.e. Student Success Coordinator – North) or Gold Coast (i.e. Student Success Coordinator – South) campus.
+Griffith is a multi-campus university and it is expected that both positions will work proactively across all campuses as required.

-To be successful within this role, you will bring demonstrated leadership capability and demonstrated achievement of outcomes and success in the delivery of high quality, evidence-based, program administration in a complex environment, that is undergoing major growth and transformation.
-You will possess proven skills and expertise in advancing First Peoples matters and in contributing to innovative strategies and programs.
-In addition, you will be an excellent communicator who demonstrates the highest levels of professional integrity and ethical behaviour in all aspects of your work.
+To be successful in either role, you will bring demonstrated leadership capability and demonstrated achievement of outcomes and success in the delivery of high quality, evidence-based, service delivery in a complex environment.
+You will possess skills and expertise that equips you for advancing First Peoples matters and in contributing to major growth and transformation.
+You will be an excellent communicator who demonstrates the highest levels of professional integrity and ethical behaviour in all aspects of your work.